What is a ped shed?

 What is urban design?

 Urban design is the art and science of creating urban places.
-It involves buildings, but focuses especially on “the spaces between buildings” including features such as thoroughfares (boulevards, avenues, streets, alleys, etc.), frontages (sidewalks, street trees, arcades, awnings, yards, porches, stoops, etc.), civic space (squares, plazas, greens, parks, etc.) and overall placemaking (building placement, building types, mix of uses, lot patterns, block types, topography, vistas, etc.).
+It involves buildings, but focuses especially on “the spaces between buildings” including features such as roadways (boulevards, avenues, streets, alleys, etc.), frontages (sidewalks, street trees, arcades, awnings, yards, porches, stoops, etc.), civic space (squares, plazas, greens, parks, etc.), and overall placemaking (building placement, building types, mix of uses, lot patterns, block types, topography, vistas, etc.).

-Urban designers work on a range of scales, from the individual lot, to blocks, to neighborhoods, to groups of neighborhoods, to entire cities and regions.
-Urban design is a field for generalists because it combines the expertise of many fields: architecture, landscape architecture, planning, engineering, development and building, as well as public administration and policymaking.
+Urban designers work at a range of scales, from the individual lot, to blocks, to neighborhoods, to groups of neighborhoods, to entire cities and regions.
+Urban design is a field for generalists because it combines the expertise of many fields: architecture, landscape architecture, planning, engineering, development, construction, public administration, and policymaking.
 The participation and support of residents and other advocates is also needed for good urban design.